Can Cutting Down Drinking Speed up Weight Loss?

 Don’t Drink Your Calories

-It’s often said that it’s much easier for us to ‘drink’ calories mindlessly, than to eat them in the form of food, and unfortunately, this is perfectly true!
-For example, a typical piña colada cocktail often contains more calories than a Big Mac meal, yet you would happily help yourself to a second one.
+It’s often said that it’s much easier for us to ‘drink’ calories mindlessly than to eat them in the form of food, and unfortunately, this is perfectly true!
+For example, a typical piña colada cocktail often contains more calories than a Big Mac meal, yet you would happily help yourself to another one, without giving it a second thought.
 In comparison, you might consider eating two Big Mac meals in a row as being a bit over the top!

 Can Cutting Down on Drinking Speed Up My Weight Loss?